streamsets/control-agent-quickstart/README.md

 ## Firewall Management Framework

 If you are using a private SCH instance and there is a firewall separating that SCH instances from your Kubernetes instance, then you will need to open that firewall to incoming traffic from th ip addresses of your K8s nodes.
-In cases where this script is used to create the K8s cluster, the IPs would not be available in advance and therefore need to opened up as part of this scripts execution.
+In cases where CAQ is used to create the K8s cluster, the IPs would not be available in advance and therefore need to opened up as part of CAQs execution.
 For this reason, CAQ includes a framework to open a firewall to Node IP addresses when a K8s is created and to close the firewall to those same addresses when the K8s cluster is destroyed.

 The user must implement a firewall management script for the type of firewall they will be using and place that script in the common sub-directory.
 The common sub-directory contains an example for managing GCP firewall rules.
 The name of then scripts must then be exported via the variable SCH_FWRULE_UTIL.
 For example: